vuejs/docs/src/guide/component-slots.md

 </ul>
 ```

-Attributes bound to a `<slot>` element are called **slot props**.
+Attributes bound to a `<slot>` element are called <b>slot props</b>.
 Now, in the parent scope, we can use `v-slot` with a value to define a name for the slot props we've been provided:

 ```html
 <todo-list>